insightsengineering/JointSurvivalModels.jl/docs/src/FirstExample.md

 Y = [[rand(Normal(m(i)(t_m[j]), σ * m(i)(t_m[j]))) for j in 1:9] for i in 1:n]
 T = [rand(jm) for jm in joint_models]
 ```
-Additionaly we assume right-censoring at ``50`` and no measurements after an event:
+Additionally we assume right-censoring at ``50`` and no measurements after an event:
 ```julia
 Δ = T .< 50       # event indicators
 T = min.(T, 50)   # censoring at 50